rayenharhouri/Test-ContactList-App/README.md

 ## Description

 This test script is designed to perform various test scenarios on a mobile application.
-It uses [insert your chosen testing framework/library here] for automating interactions with the application.
+It uses APPIUM and MochaJs for automating interactions with the application.

 ## Prerequisites